 Grind the potassium permanganate and sugar together with either another flat dry rock or the back of your knife.
 The reaction between the friction, compression, sugar and potassium permanganate will lead to crackling sparks (and the smell of candy floss), which can be caught with the tinder to create flame, ready to light your fire.

 Some of the activities here could be considered hazardous.
 The author takes no responsibility for any injury or accident that may happen to anyone taking part in these activities.
 Do your own risk assessments before trying the activities.
 Ensure you have the permission of the landowner to practise any skills at the location you choose.
-Ensure any re you make is contained in use and fully extinguished before you leave it.
+Ensure any fire you make is contained in use and fully extinguished before you leave it.
 Leave no trace of your passing; take only what you need, cause no unnecessary damage, scatter the cold ashes of your fires and take home all your rubbish.

 John has been involved in outdoor education for over three decades.
 He has diplomas and certificates in everything from fashion design (he turned it to designing outdoor activity clothing – honest!) to canoe coaching.
 He’s led expeditions in Eastern Europe, several African countries and Thailand, as well as literally walking the length and breadth of England.
 John started riding motorbikes at 16 and finally passed his car licence in his late 30s.
 Married to a very understanding wife, John lives in west Wales, but spends as much time as possible in wild(er) places.